Summary

 Claude Code Failure Patterns

-- Over-interruption: Asks permission too frequently
+- Over-interruption: Asks permission too frequently (mitigated by auto-accept mode)

 - Context window issues: Compaction hits after 5-6 prompts